ALX-SE-Algorithmia/Demo-Project/Khairat_C/README.md

 # A BASIC CALCULATOR CREATED BY KHAIRAT

 ## Introduction
-This is a simple command-line calculator program written in C. It  allows users to perform basic arithmetic operations such as addition, subraction, multiplication and division.
+This is a simple command-line calculator program written in C. It  allows users to perform basic arithmetic operations such as addition, subtraction, multiplication and division.

 ## Instructions